jelmer/debian-changelog-rs/README.md

 Debian Changelog parser
 =======================

-This crate provides a parse for debian/changelog files, as described in the Debian policy,
+This crate provides a parser for debian/changelog files, as described in the Debian policy,
 [section 4.4](https://www.debian.org/doc/debian-policy/ch-source.html#debian-changelog-debian-changelog).

 The parser builds a CST.
-It preserves formatting, and allows partial parsing.
+It is lossless - i.e. preserves formatting, and allows editing and partial parsing.

 Example: